-This sheet talks about having ankylosing spondylitis during a pregnancy or while breastfeeding.
+This sheet is about having ankylosing spondylitis during a pregnancy or while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is ankylosing spondylitis?

 Ankylosing spondylitis (AS) is a kind of arthritis that mostly affects the spine.
 Arthritis is a general term for inflammation or swelling of the joints in the body.
-Symptoms of AS can include swelling, stiffness and pain.
-Sometimes, advanced AS can lead to new bone formation that causes the spine to become stuck in one position or become fused.
+Symptoms of AS can include swelling, stiffness, and pain.
+Sometimes, advanced AS can lead to the formation of new bone that causes the spine to become fused or stuck in one position.
 Symptoms of AS usually start in young adults.

-Will having ankylosing spondylitis make it harder for me to get pregnant?
+I have ankylosing spondylitis.
+Can it make it harder for me to get pregnant?

-Women with AS typically have a similar chance of getting pregnant as compared to women without this condition.
+People with AS usually have the same chance of getting pregnant as those without AS.

-Healthcare providers are not able to predict how symptoms might change, if at all, during pregnancy.
-Some studies suggest that symptoms stay about the same during pregnancy, while some women report an increase in certain symptoms, especially as the pregnancy gets further along.
-Other women’s symptoms improve during pregnancy.
-Pregnancy does not appear to protect against AS flare-ups like it might for other autoimmune conditions.
-A flare-up of symptoms is common in the first few months after delivery, but this does not mean that the severity of the symptoms will be long-term.
+It is hard to predict how AS symptoms might change, if at all, during pregnancy.
+Some studies suggest that symptoms stay about the same during pregnancy and some suggest that they may get better.
+However, some people report an increase in symptoms, especially as the pregnancy gets further along.
+Pregnancy does not appear to reduce the chance of AS flare-ups like it might for some other autoimmune conditions.
+An increase in symptoms is common in the first few months after delivery.
+This does not mean that the symptoms will continue long-term.

-Does having ankylosing spondylitis increase my chance for a miscarriage?
+Does having ankylosing spondylitis increase the chance for a miscarriage?

-Can having ankylosing spondylitis increase the chance for my baby to have a birth defect?
+Does having ankylosing spondylitis increase the chance of birth defects?

 I am taking medication for ankylosing spondylitis.
 Can I take my medication during pregnancy?

-Some medications used to treat AS are known to cause birth defects, but others have not been associated with a concern.
-For information on specific therapies see our medication fact sheets at https://mothertobaby.org/fact-sheets-parent/ or speak with a MotherToBaby specialist.
-It is also important that you discuss treatment options with your healthcare providers when planning a pregnancy, or as soon as you learn that you are pregnant.
+Some medications used to treat AS are known to cause birth defects.
+Others have not been linked to an increased risk.
+For information on specific medications, see our fact sheets at https://mothertobaby.org/fact-sheets/ or speak with a MotherToBaby specialist.
+It is also important that you talk about your treatment options with your healthcare providers if you are planning a pregnancy, or as soon as you learn that you are pregnant.

-AS does not appear to affect a woman’s ability to breastfeed.
+AS does not appear to affect the ability to breastfeed.

 Can I take my medicines for ankylosing spondylitis while breastfeeding?

-Some of the medications used to treat AS could have an effect on sperm production in men.
-This could make it harder to get pregnant.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet on Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+Some of the medications used to treat AS could affect sperm production, which could make it harder to conceive a pregnancy.
+For information on specific medications, see our fact sheets or speak with a MotherToBaby specialist.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet on Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.

 MotherToBaby is currently conducting a study looking at ankylosing spondylitis and the medications used to treat AS in pregnancy.
-If you are interested in taking part in this study, please call 1-877-311-8972 or sign up at https://mothertobaby.org/join-study/.
+If you are interested in learning more about this study, please call 1-877-311-8972 or sign up at https://mothertobaby.org/join-study/.